 Did you know that one of the first things most people will notice when they see you for the first time is your smile?
-According to statistics, a happy healthy smile will not just make you feel better in general but can also help you to enjoy more success in both your personal and professional life.
-And with so much pressure to show your face on social media, it is hard to avoid being in the spotlight without people noticing.
-If you are unhappy with the colour of your teeth and have been thinking about getting your teeth whitened, you are not alone – teeth whitening is now one of the most common cosmetic dental treatments in the UK.
+According to statistics, a happy healthy smile will not just make you feel better in general, but can also help you to enjoy more success in both your personal and professional life.
+With so much pressure to show your face on social media, it is hard to avoid being in the spotlight without people noticing.
+If you are unhappy with the colour of your teeth and have been thinking about getting your teeth whitened, you are not alone.
+Teeth whitening is now one of the most common cosmetic dental treatments in the UK.
 Read on to learn how to get whiter teeth safely.

 Stronger preparations can be found online and sometimes through outlets such as beauty salons.
 However, these products are being sold illegally and can be dangerous for your oral health.
-Illegal teeth whitening services or products put your oral health at risk and often prove to be a waste of money.
+Illegal teeth whitening services or products put your oral health at risk.
+They can often prove to be a waste of money.

 If the concentration is too strong, it can potentially cause irreparable harm to teeth and gums.
-A poorly fitted tray may also allow some of the bleaching gel to leak out onto your gums and into your mouth, causing blistering, sensitivity and pain.
+A poorly fitted tray may also allow some of the bleaching gel to leak out onto your gums and into your mouth.
+This can caue blistering, sensitivity and pain.

 Over time, our teeth naturally become discoloured.
 This is due to a combination of factors including the food and drink we consume on a daily basis, habits such as smoking and drinking alcohol, general oral hygiene and age – an unavoidable factor which naturally causes our teeth to lose their whiteness.

 The enamel that protects our teeth is the hardest natural substance in our body, however, it is also porous.
 This means that over time, staining affects not just the surface of the teeth but also the colour from within.
 Over the counter products may have a small effect on superficial surface staining, but are not able to penetrate the enamel and tackle this deeper staining.